 The unit is designed so that the majority of the components are accessible from the front (see Figure 2-1).
-The unit model number, serial number and parts identification number can be found on the serial plate on the back wall of the condenser section.
+The unit model number, serial number and parts identification number can be found on the serial plate to the left of the receiver or water-cooled condenser on the back wall of the condenser section.